 The Taliban, we’ve already seen, are far too powerful to be scared off by only a few days of fighting with the army.
 The Taliban they have thousands of devoted members willing to lay down their lives, and it is an ominous sign that many of the Pakistani soldiers actually switch sides and join the Taliban, instead of fighting against them.
 At this point the Pakistani people are basically choosing between different evils: there is no good option.

 On December 27, 2007, Benazir Bhutto held a rally in which she claimed that she would fight the forces of extremism and militancy in Pakistan, especially the Taliban.
-As Bhutto fell silent, there was a gunshot—someone had assassinated her.
+As Bhutto's car drove through the crowd, a suicide bomber suddenly blew himself up by the car, and a sniper simultaneously shot at Bhutto.
+Either because of the gunshot, the bomb, or both, Bhutto had been murdered.
 Malala was heartbroken when she learned of the assassination, as she had thought of Bhutto as a defender of women’s rights.
 Afterwards, Musharraf blamed the Taliban for the shooting, something which—very unusually—the Taliban denied.
 To Malala’s horror, many of the mullahs in her community took the position that Bhutto’s death was a good thing: she’d been profaning the Quran.
 Ziauddin told Malala that she would have to learn to interpret the Quran herself.